autisticvegan/practice/my-website/docs/Amazon stories/important ones/Deliver Results.md

 ### Result:
 - Quickly delivered within a month of starting
-- talk about migration from lyftkube
+- talk about migration from l-kube

 ### Reflection:
 -